What is Forward Price?

 Examples

 A Limited and B Limited entered into a 5-month forward contract to trade a bond at $60.
-The five-month risk-free rate of interest upon this bond is 6 percent per annum.
+The five-month risk-free interest rate on this bond is 6 percent per annum.

 Solution: